TIBCOSoftware/snappydata/docs/affinity_modes/local_mode.md

 For more details, refer [https://github.com/sbt/sbt/issues/3618](https://github.com/sbt/sbt/issues/3618).

-**Create SnappySession**:
+**Create Snappy Session**:

-To start SnappyData store you need to create a SnappySession in your program:
+To start TIBCO ComputeDB store you need to create a Snappy Session in your program:

 ```pre
  val spark: SparkSession = SparkSession